 Receipts are to be collected and accounted for under arrangements approved by the Deputy Vice Chancellor, Services and Resources.
 Cash and other receipts are to be remitted to the University, centrally, without deduction.
 Security of valuables is to be established under arrangements approved by the Head, Estate Operations.
 Gifts and payments in kind are to be dealt with as per the relevant University policy.
 Out of pocket expenses and expenditures are to be evidenced by receipts.

 Those University organisational units responsible for providing the facilities, premises or grounds which have been the subject of a charge to a third party will have first claim on the proceeds up to the levels agreed in advance with the Event Manager plus any reasonable level of variation therefrom.

-Any balance remaining or loss established after such a reimbursement is subject to such allocation rules as are determined by the Senior Deputy Vice Chancellor from time to time.
+Any balance remaining or loss established after such a reimbursement is subject to such allocation rules as are determined by the Provost from time to time.

 NOTE: Printed copies of this policy are uncontrolled, and currency can only be assured at the time of printing.